 Leaders cannot just decide to become a transformational leader.
 However, they can work on developing transformational leadership by implementing these tips:

 - Craft your vision and make it the focal point of the company

-- Solicit input from your senior team to ensure your vision can be spread throughout the company
+- Solicit input from senior management to ensure your vision can be spread throughout the company

 - Have a process in place that allows your frontline workers to ask questions and get clarification

-- Be clear and communicate the importance that each person plays in the execution of your vision for the company
+- Be clear and communicate the importance that each employees plays in the execution of your vision for the company

-- Create actionable steps that align with your vision that can be easily executed by everyone in the organization
+- Create actionable steps that align with your vision that can be executed by employees

-- Understand what is needed to motivate and inspire people to buy in and become part of your vision
+- Understand what is needed to motivate and inspire your employees to buy in and become part of your vision